zostay/RakuWAPI/README.md

   * `p6sgix.` is for P6SGI standard extensions to the environment.

-  * `psgi.` is for PSGI legacy standard environment.

-  * `psgix.` is for PSGI legacy extensions to the environment.

 ### 2.0.2 The Input Stream

 The input stream is set in the `p6sgi.input` key of the environment.
-The server MUST provide an object that implements a subset of the methods of [IO::Handle](IO::Handle).
+The server MUST provide an object that implements the subset of the methods of [IO::Handle](IO::Handle) described here.
 It MAY provide an [IO::Handle](IO::Handle).

 The input stream object provided by the server MUST provide the following methods: